Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Exact universal functionals

 with $\xi_{-k} = \xi_k + \pi$.
 The free parameters $\mat{\xi}$ in the exact two-electron functional are the phases in the two-electron wavefunction~\eqref{eq:twoElecWave}, which are the only degrees of freedom not fixed by the 1RDM.

-Wang and Knowles actually seem to dismiss such a form of the exact functional, which houses internally an additional variable set $\mat{\xi}$: ``One may take the phase as additional variables~\cite{GiesbertzGritsenkoBaerends2010a}, then this will go beyond Gilbert’s original variable set: the natural orbitals and their occupation numbers.''
+Wang and Knowles actually seem to dismiss such a form of the exact functional, which internally houses an additional variable set $\mat{\xi}$: ``One may take the phase as additional variables~\cite{GiesbertzGritsenkoBaerends2010a}, then this will go beyond Gilbert’s original variable set: the natural orbitals and their occupation numbers.''
 One has to keep in mind, however, that all density-functional-like theories are actually reformulations of the Schrödinger equation.
 This means that the full flexibility of the complete many-body state cannot magically disappear and needs to be accounted for somewhere in the theory.
-Levy's constrained-search formulation makes this very explicit by minimising over all pure states~\eqref{eq:LevySearch} or in the extension by Valone, which also searches over mixed states~\eqref{eq:ValoneSearch}.
+Levy's constrained-search formulation makes this very explicit by minimising over all pure states~\eqref{eq:LevySearch}.
+The extension by Valone even extends the search to mixed states~\eqref{eq:ValoneSearch}.
 This additional variational freedom beyond degrees of freedom of the 1RDM persists of course when we reformulate the exact functional as a search over $N$-representable 2RDMs~\eqref{eq:2RDMSearch} and is made explicit as the variable set $\mat{\xi}$ in~\eqref{eq:freeSearch}.

-The additional variational freedom in the exact functional is actually the crucial property to explain the results presented by Wang and Knowles in Ref.~\cite{WangKnowles2015}.
+The many-to-one relation in the mapping $\mat{\Gamma} \to \mat{n}$ is actually the crucial property to explain the results presented by Wang and Knowles in Ref.~\cite{WangKnowles2015}.
 Though the occupation numbers can be made identical in both systems (square H$_4$ and H$_2 + 2$H), the NOs are different and hence, lead to a different set of two-electron integrals in~\eqref{eq:freeSearch}.
 As the two-electron integrals have different values, the minimisation over the variables $\mat{\xi}$ will lead to a different minimum and thus, a different 2RDM.

 It might be that Wang and Knowles have a different functional form of the 2RDM in mind.
-Since every observable can be regarded as a functional of the 1RDM in 1RDM functional theory~\footnote{We only know this for pure $v$-representable states~\cite{Gilbert1975} to be the case and also in general at elevated temperature~\cite{GiesbertzRuggenthaler2019}}, or equivalently, as a functional of the NOs and occupation numbers $\mat{\Gamma}^{\text{NO}}[\{\phi\},\mat{n}]$.
+Since every observable can be regarded as a functional of the 1RDM in 1RDM functional theory~\footnote{We only know this for pure $v$-representable states~\cite{Gilbert1975} to be the case and also in general at elevated temperature~\cite{GiesbertzRuggenthaler2019}}, also the ground state 2RDM is a functional of the 1RDM, or equivalently, a functional of the NOs and occupation numbers $\mat{\Gamma}^{\text{NO}}[\{\phi\},\mat{n}]$.
 This is the functional aimed for by many approximate functional developers, since in that case the interaction energy is directly given as